COLLECTION TRANSFER PROGRAM

 ABOUT THE SGDF COLLECTION

-The Souls Grown Deep Foundation Collection contains over 1,000 works by more than 160 artists from the African American South, two-thirds of whom are women.
+The Souls Grown Deep Foundation Collection contains nearly 1,000 works by more than 160 artists from the African American South, two-thirds of whom are women.
 Ranging from large-scale assemblages to works on paper, the Foundation is particularly strong in works dating from the death of Martin Luther King, Jr. to the end of the twentieth century.
 The roots of these works can be traced to slave cemeteries and secluded woods.
 Following the Civil War, when the southern agrarian economy collapsed and rural African American sharecroppers and tenant farmers were forced to migrate for survival to major population centers—particularly in and around Birmingham, Alabama, where iron and steel production created jobs—a new and more public language of quilts, funerary, and yard arts arose.
 Beyond painting, sculpture, assemblage, drawing, and textile-making, this tradition also included music, dance, oral literature, informal theater, culinary arts, and more.
 Much like jazz musicians, the artists of this tradition reflect the rich, symbolic world of the black rural South through highly charged works that address a wide range of revelatory social and political subjects.